 Many of you will have seen that the Bill that will expand the anti-money laundering/counter-terrorism financing (AML/CTF) regime to lawyers is now before Federal Parliament.
 I’m pleased to say that, anticipating this, the Law Society of NSW has expanded our Professional Support Unit to include a new dedicated hotline specifically to assist practitioners with AML/CTF related inquiries.

 We are also updating the AML/CTF Hub to include information about the Bill, as well as some preliminary key messages.
 We will continue to update the Hub as more information about the expanded regime becomes known.
 If you haven’t already done so, I urge you to start thinking about how to reinforce your practice against vulnerabilities to exploitation.
-A good place to start is our free, on-demand, interactive resource on AML/CTF
+A good place to start is our free, on-demand, interactive resource on AML/CTF.

 The Anti-Money Laundering and Counter-Terrorism Financing Amendments Bill 2024 expands the AML/CTF regime to ‘tranche-two’ entities, including solicitors who provide certain services as listed in the Bill (known as ‘designated services’).
 Solicitors providing these designated services will be broadly subject to AML/CTF requirements from July 2026 onwards.